 A lovey can be anything your baby is attached to and brings them comfort.
 For my 2-year-old, it’s her “moon blanket” that we used to swaddle her in.
 For my 4.5-year-old, sometimes it’s the little trophy she got at her school trike-a-thon (yes, she really slept with it for a month!), and other times it’s the snuggly bear Grandpa gave her.

 No matter what they choose as a lovey, the goal is to help your little one comfortably and confidently transition from being with you all day to sleeping independently at night.
-Separation anxiety peaks at 12 months, 18 months, and around 2-years-old.
+Separation anxiety peaks at 12 months, 18 months, and around two years old.
 Remember, Mama, separation anxiety is an entirely normal part of childhood.
-Separation anxiety is proof that you are building a strong attachment with your little one!
+Separation anxiety proves you are building a strong attachment with your little one!
 Having a lovey for your child to snuggle up to can ease the transition at bedtime.

 When and How to Introduce a Lovey

 Once your little one is 1-year-old, it is safe to allow your child to sleep with a lovey.
 Before one, the American Academy of Pediatrics recommends that babies sleep with nothing else in the crib to reduce the risk of SIDS.
+The AAP also recently updated its safe sleep guidelines.
 A new lovey is a great first birthday gift!

 Start Small & Keep it Cozy